ONSdigital/cir-runbooks/README.md

 # Setup for publishing a ci

 Download Collection Instruments (CIs): Download the necessary Collection Instrument JSON files that you want to publish.
 Store these files in a folder on your computer.
 (Multiple ci files can be stored in a folder)
-Open the script file (publish_ci.py) and locate line 189.
-Change the value of path_to_json to the absolute path of the folder where you stored the CI JSON files.
 Finally run the following commands
     'pip install requests'
     'pip install google-auth'